CyberInt/redux-reuse/README.md

 ```

 Creates a higher-order reducer which returns the payload of the action
 for the given action type.
-Before returning it maps result `mapResult` function, which
+Before returning it maps the payload with `mapResult`
-is useful when you deal with immutable data structures in your store.
+function, which is useful when you deal with immutable data structures in your store.

 ### Helper Reducers